 As New York City strides towards its bold climate ambitions, Local Law 97 (LL97) is being seen as a game-changer for the building and real estate sector.
 Enacted as part of the Climate Mobilization Act, NYC Local Law 97 imposes tight carbon emissions limits on the city’s largest buildings.
-For property owners and managers, knowing LOCAL LAW 97 NYC is not just optional but essential.
+For property owners and managers, knowing Local Law 97 NYC is not just optional but essential.

 Each covered building must adhere to annual emissions limits, calculated in tons of CO2 equivalent per square foot.
 These Local Law 97 emissions limits differ depending on whether the property is commercial, residential, institutional, or mixed-use.
 Stricter thresholds will roll out progressively in 2030, 2035, and beyond.